Salt Lake City is coolest in summer not winter

 The Maven District is known for its collection of women-owned boutiques and restaurants

-The lively Maven District started as Tessa Arneson's dream, and in a decade has grown into a community of more than 100 local businesses, most of them woman-owned.
+The lively Maven District started as co-founder Tessa Arneson's dream and in a decade has grown into a community of more than 100 local businesses, most of them woman-owned.
 Arneson and Maven District co-founder Rocky Donati have created a welcoming space filled with boutiques, restaurants, fitness studios and wellness providers, spread across 10 buildings.
-Beautiful murals cover many of the exterior walls, including one by Brooke Smart that depicts "women lifting each other up," reflecting the "ethos of the district," Travel and Leisure said.
+Beautiful murals cover many of the exterior walls, including one by illustrator Brooke Smart that depicts "women lifting each other up," reflecting the "ethos of the district," Travel and Leisure said.

 Diversity is key at Maven District.
 You can buy a plant, vinyl record and jewelry before treating yourself to a facial and feasting on a delicious Mexican/Indian fusion dinner.
-You can also spend the night at the new boutique hotel Maven Stay, with 19 "stylishly designed" one-bed, one-bath apartments, ABC 4 said.
+You can also spend the night at the new boutique hotel Maven Stay, with 19 "stylishly designed" one-bed, one-bath apartments, said ABC 4.
 The pet-friendly accommodations include a living room and kitchen, so you can make yourself right at home.

 Subscribe to The Week